Troop76293/Recycling/README.md

 # Alternative Recycling Locations near the City of Livonia, Michigan
-## Troop 76293 Girl Scout Silver Award prodject
+## Troop 76293 Girl Scout Silver Award project

 ## Styrofoam
 Some places that will take your Styrofoam are:
 1. [Goodwill Livonia/](https://www.goodwilldetroit.org/stores/)                                                                                                                                               12651 Middlebelt Rd - behind their building